kevgo/dot-files/guides/windows.md

 1.  choose account
     - the online account syncs many of the settings but enforces username "kevin"
     - the local account can be named "kevlar"
-1.  prevent slowness and heat before we start major filesystem activities
+1.  prevent slowness and/or CPU heat before we start major filesystem activities

     - in Explorer: right-click C: drive > properties > disable content indexing
     - search for `Virus & threat protection` > Virus & thread protection settings > Manage settings > disable Real-time protection